SCREENING SAVES LIVES

 Typically only high risk patients are approved for a chest CT

 Lung cancer screening tests, depending on the US state or Canadian province, are usually only approved for a select group of high risk patients, which primarily depends on age and a history of heavy smoking.
-The obvious problems is that approximately 15 to 20% of lung cancer patients are non-smokers and so this group account will account for over 20,000 deaths in the US each year.
+The obvious problems is that approximately 15 to 20% of lung cancer patients are non-smokers and so this group will account for over 20,000 deaths in the US each year.
 See the news release below:

 September 14, 2020 British Columbians at high risk of lung cancer will soon be able to receive early detection screening, thanks to the provincial government’s investment in a new lung cancer screening program – the first of its kind in Canada.